Religious emblem programs (Scouting America): Unitarian Universalist Association

 The Unitarian Universalist Association (UUA)—the religious association of most Unitarian Universalist congregations in the United States—has two religious emblems programs that are recognized by the BSA.

 History

-In 1992 the UUA Board of Trustees approved a resolution opposing the BSA's policies on homosexuals, atheists and agnostics; and in 1993, the UUA updated Religion in Life to include criticism of these BSA policies.
+In 1992 the UUA Board of Trustees approved a resolution opposing Scouting America’s policies on homosexuals, atheists and agnostics; and in 1993, the UUA updated Religion in Life to include criticism of these policies.

-In 1998, the BSA withdrew recognition of Religion in Life, stating that such information was incompatible with BSA programs.
+In 1998, Scouting America withdrew recognition of Religion in Life, stating that such information was incompatible with Scouting America programs.
 They also removed recognition of Love and Help, the program for Cub Scouts though it contained no mention of the policies.
-The UUA removed the material from their curriculum and the BSA renewed their recognition of the programs.
-When the BSA found that the UUA was issuing supplemental material with the Religion in Life workbooks that included statements critical of discrimination on the basis of sexual orientation or personal religious viewpoint, the BSA again withdrew recognition.
+The UUA removed the material from their curriculum and Scouting America renewed their recognition of the programs.
+When Scouting America found that the UUA was issuing supplemental material with the Religion in Life workbooks that included statements critical of discrimination on the basis of sexual orientation or personal religious viewpoint, the organization again withdrew recognition.